Skip to content

 TDR Arbiter is a frequency-specific spectral balancer.
 Acting independently of absolute level, this audio plugin makes an ideal solution for a wide range of common audio challenges.
 Be it De-Essing, the attenuation of plosives, correcting broad frequency balance issues (sharpness control), or signal acceleration control, the smooth set-and-forget nature of the algorithm helps achieve musically convincing results within the shortest time.

-The band of interest can be specified in the form of bell, flat top, and traditional shelving shapes.
-Maximal reduction range and reaction speed controls permit fine-tuning processing depth and timing.
-A set of harmonic generators allow to creatively compensate for any loss introduced by the filtering, extending an otherwise mostly transparent filtering process with a useful range of sonic alternatives.
+Up to three bands can be specified in the form of bell, flat top, and traditional shelving shapes.
+Arbiter supports both positive (upward) and negative (downward) control ranges, offering intuitive control over a signal’s dynamic frequency balance.
+A set of harmonic generators allows for creative compensation of any loss introduced by the filtering, extending an otherwise mostly transparent filtering process with a useful range of sonic alternatives.

 The plugin comes with a modern, freely resizable, full-screen capable user interface.
 A wideband spectral analyzer offers insight into the momentary filter magnitude and how it affects the signal from input to output.